Access and participation

-Our Widening Participation and Outreach Fund supports a strategic programme of activities that open up pathways into higher education for individuals from communities that are under-represented in the arts.
+Our Access and Participation fund supports a programme of activities that open up pathways into higher education for individuals from communities that are under-represented in the arts.

 Help us to